privacy-tech-lab/privacy-pioneer-machine-learning/README.md

 - Links to all final models we produced.
 - The model that is loaded into the Privacy Pioneer extension.

+The machine learning for Privacy Pioneer is developed and maintained by the [Privacy Pioneer team](https://github.com/privacy-tech-lab/privacy-pioneer#privacy-pioneer).

 ## 2. What Did We Do?

 We had to create a way to integrate Machine Learning into a browser extension.
 This brought up a few questions to answer: